leportella/v4/content/en/posts/2022-01-30-step-by-step-III.md

 {{<figure src="/assets/img/posts/step-by-step/03-06.png#center" lt="">}}

 On the next step, Disqus will ask you which platform you'll use it.
 Unfortunately, Hugo is not listed as one of the options.
 It's fine!
 You can select Jekyll, which is a similar tool.
-Hugo and Jekyll are fairly similar.
 You will have a screen on how to install it, but you can click on *Configure* and move on to the next screen.

 ## Step 3: More configuration